Barisal Division: Points of interest

 Kuakata beach is the main tourist spot in the division.
-It is one of the two sea beaches in South Asia where both sunrise and sunset at sea can be seen.
+It is a sea beach from which one can watch the sun both rise and set over the ocean.

 Durga Sagar is a man-made pond where a number of migratory birds arrive every winter.

-Guthia Mosque is a mosque complex of Bangladesh having a land area of 14 acre, comparing to the 8.30 acre land area of the national mosque Baitul Mukarram of the country.
+Guthia Mosque is a mosque complex built over a land area of 14 acre, comparing to the 8.30 acre land area of the national mosque Baitul Mukarram.

+Char Kukri-Mukri Wildlife Sanctuary (চর কুকরি মুকরি বন্যপ্রানী সংরক্ষণ অভয়ারন্য) is a wildlife sanctuary in southern Char Fasson Upazila of Bangladesh, located on Char Kukri Mukri island in the Bay of Bengal in the south of the country.

 Administration

-The division is subdivided into six districts (zilas) and thence into 42 sub-districts (upazilas; Rangabali in Patuakhali and Taltoli in Barguna being the most recent).
+The division is subdivided into six districts (zilas) and then into 42 sub-districts (upazilas; Rangabali in Patuakhali and Taltoli in Barguna being the most recent).
 Lower level administrative areas are 353 union parishads, 3,159 mouzas, 12 municipalities, 25 wards and 4,163 villages.

 Transport

 Numerous rivers and canals force the inhabitants to use boats as the main medium of transportation.
 The main rivers are the Arial Khan, Bishkhali, Burishwar, Tentulia, Paira, Haringhata, Baleshwar, Kirtankhola, Katcha, and Agunmukha.

-It is linked by steamer with Dhaka (117 km to the north) and with Chittagong to the southeast.
+It is linked by steamers with Dhaka (117 km to the north) and with Chittagong to the southeast.
 Road communication has improved significantly over last decades with the building of many bridges.
 The Barisal airport has regular service to Dhaka.

 Education

-Barisal Division has the highest literacy rate (age 7 and over) of any division in the country, 65.7% as of the 2011 Bangladesh census.
+Barisal Division has the highest literacy rate (age 7 and over) of any division in the country, 65.7% as of the 2011 Bangladesh census.There are three public universities in the division: